dlford/split-keyboard-case-builder/README.md

 ## Creating the STL files

 1. Run `build.sh` to create STL files in the `output` folder, or open the OpenSCAD files to tweak parameters and export STL files manually.
+    - Note: If the ports in the case don't line up, you'll need to adjust their location in OpenSCAD via parameters.
 2. Print them up and build yourself a keyboard!